msillano/ms_symtools/MDexcange/README.md

 This all works very well, but I fond an alternative way to handle the menu structure and Items descriptions that can help the user in some cases.

 ### Export to MD ##
-The `SyMenu2MDexport` tool transforms the SyMenu info in a *Markdown file*, easy handled by MarkdownPad2. see:
+The `SyMenu2MDexport` tool transforms the SyMenu info in a *Markdown file*, easy handled by MarkdownPad2.

 ![Markdown edit](https://github.com/msillano/ms_symtools/blob/main/img/fig011.jpg?raw=true)

 The MD format as been chose to get 2 goals:

 - Easy to edit by the user
-- Produce a nice HTML documentation, more customizable using CSS.
+- Innediate HTML feedback, more customizable using CSS.

 ### Edit MD
 Now the user can reorganize the menu tree, with a cut&paste in MD.
 It can add Container, Separator and Labels and update the Items description.